gardehal/3d-printing/created/spst-switch/README.md

   - Remove negative space used to create windows in Part-A.
   - Fix the wire clip in Part-B to make wire management easier.
   - Write a small guide or illustrate how to add wires.
+  - Add more holes for wires to enter though.
+  - Limit for off position (on position already limited by hammer/anvil).
+  - Possibly reduce size, height and width should be easiest.

 ---